-Un-decidability: Church-Turing thesis, universal Turing machine, the universal and diagonalization languages, reduction between languages and Rice's theorem, undecidable problems about languages.
+Undecidability: Church-Turing thesis, universal Turing machine, the universal and diagonalization languages, reduction between languages and Rice's theorem, undecidable problems about languages.

-Sr. no. Name Author(s) Publisher 1 Introduction to Automata Theory, Languages and Computation John E. Hopcroft and Jeffrey D. Ullman Narosa Publishers 2 Theory of Computer Science (Automata, Languages &Computation) K.LP.
-Mishra & N.Chandershekaran РНІ 3 Elements of the Theory ofComputation Harry R. Lewis and Christos H. Papadimitriou Pearson Education Asia 4 Automata and Computability Dexter C. Kozen Undergraduate Texts in Computer Science, Springer 5 Introduction to the Theory of Computation Michael Sipser PWS Publishing 6 Introduction to Languages andThe Theory of Computation John Martin Tata McGrawHill.
+Sr. no. Name Author(s) Publisher 000 Introduction to Automata Theory, Languages and Computation John E. Hopcroft and Jeffrey D. Ullman Narosa Publishers 2 Theory of Computer Science (Automata, Languages &Computation) K.LP.
+Mishra & N. Chandershekaran PHI 3 Elements of the Theory of Computation Harry R. Lewis and Christos H. Papadimitriou Pearson Education Asia 4 Automata and Computability Dexter C. Kozen Undergraduate Texts in Computer Science, Springer 5 Introduction to the Theory of Computation Michael Sipser PWS Publishing 6 Introduction to Languages and The Theory of Computation John Martin Tata McGrawHill.

 Course Code CSE369

 Course Title Introduction to Internet of Things

 Type of Course PE

 LTP 300

 Credits 3

-Course Prerequisites NIL
+Course NIL

+Prerequisites

 Course Objectives The Internet is evolving to connect people to physical things and also physical things to other physical things all in real time.
 It's becoming the Internet of Things (IoT).
 The course enables student to understand the basics of Internet of things and protocols.
 It introduces some of the application areas where Internet of Things can be applied.

-Course Outcome(CO) At the end of the course the learner will be able to- 1.
-Understand and describe Functional blocks of IOT 2.
-Explain MAC protocol and various routing protocols 3.
-Describe data aggregation and data dissemination 4.
-Evaluate and explain challenges in IoT design 5.
-Demonstrate the ability to develop applications through IoT tools
+Course Students will learn about the middleware for Internet of Things.

+Outcome(CO) Understand the concepts of Web of Things.